mohae/synchronicity/README.md

 If `delete` is enabled, any orphaned files in the destination are deleted.
 An orphaned file is a file that exists in the destination but does not exist in the source.

+## Logging
+Synchronicity uses the standard `log` package.
+By default it logs to `ioutil.Discard`.
+Call `synchronicity.SetLogger(*io.writer*)` to set the log output destination.
+To enable verbose output, set the `synchronicity.Verbose` bool to `true`.
+The verbose output is written to the log.

 ### Experimental filtering support
 Synchronicity has experimental support for file filtering using `include` and `exclude` filters.
 Include filters only looks at files that match the `include` filters.
 Exclude filters excludes any files that match the `exclude` filters.
 These filters can be applied to either file suffixes or as prefixes to filenames.